 The vehicle, dubbed the Bloodhound SSC, is now a full-size model and has recently been introduced at the Farnborough International Airshow (UK).

-The replica has an aerodynamic design that was in development for more than three years.
+The replica of supersonic car has an aerodynamic design that was in development for more than three years.
 It measures 12.8 meters in length, weighs 950 kg and can be divided into three sections.
 Polystyrene block and fiberglass were molded by hand to build the model.

-To finish the vehicle, the team had to use six layers of special aerospace paint.
+To finish the replica vehicle, the team had to use six layers of special aerospace paint.
 Powering the Bloodhound is a EJ200 jet engine borrowed from an Eurofighter Typhoon.
-A 400 kg Falcon hybrid rocket will be fitted below the unit.
+A 400-kg Falcon hybrid rocket will be fitted below the unit.

 The Bloodhound has a total output that is equivalent to 133,150 hp.
 Hampson Industries, which is the project's title sponsor, is set to produce the rear fuselage for the vehicle.
 The team claims that engine tests have already been perfected and have led to positive results.
 The engine was placed on a bench and boosted to full power, delivering the factory maximum thrust of 90 kN.

 Unveiled for the first time at the Farnborough International Airshow, the complete life size show car measures 12.8 meters in length, making longer than four Minis parked end to end.
 According to Bloodhound Company Ltd., the 1:1 replica comes as a result of three years of aerodynamic study as well as ten exhaustive design evolutions – allowing the team to to perfect the shape and aerodynamic package of the supersonic car.